Current Blog Article

 Starting with channels instead of ICP.
 Activating LinkedIn or SEO before you have a precise ICP definition means distributing content to an audience you cannot describe.
 The content will not convert because it is not speaking to anyone specific.

 Measuring creation channels with capture metrics.
 A LinkedIn post that reaches 5,000 ICP profiles and generates zero form fills is not a failure.
-But if your measurement model only tracks form fills, you will cut the channel before the demand it creates materializes as a pipeline.
+But if your measurement model only tracks form fills, you will cut the channel before the demand it creates materialises as a pipeline.
+Measure creation by reach and self-reported attribution.
+Measure capture by form fills and conversion rate.
+Stop using one ruler for both.

 Building content volume before architecture.
-Publishing fifty blog posts without a pillar-cluster structure produces fifty orphaned pages competing against each other.
+Publishing 50 blog posts without a pillar-cluster structure produces 50 orphaned pages competing against each other for the same keywords.
 Architecture first, volume second.
+The B2B SEO blogging playbook covers the pillar-cluster build in detail.

-Treating demand gen as a campaign.
-A quarterly content push, a webinar series, a product launch, these are activities, not strategy.
-Strategy means a continuous program that compounds.
+Treating demand generation as a campaign.
+A quarterly content push.
+A webinar series.
+A product launch.
+These are activities.
+They are not a strategy.
+Strategy means a continuous program that compounds quarter over quarter.

-Cutting the budget at month four.
-Demand gen programs typically show their first meaningful leading indicators at months three to four.
+Cutting the budget in month four.
+Demand generation programs typically show their first meaningful leading indicators at months three to four.
 Companies that see those early signals and cut the budget because it is not producing leads fast enough are paying the full build cost and capturing zero compounding return.
+It is the worst-case financial outcome dressed up as fiscal discipline.

 What should a SaaS demand generation strategy include?

-A SaaS demand generation strategy should include ICP definition with trigger events, a buyer journey map, a content architecture across TOFU/MOFU/BOFU, channel selection based on ACV and sales cycle, a budget allocation model, a pipeline-contribution measurement framework, and a sales alignment operating model.
+A SaaS demand generation strategy should include ICP definition with trigger events, a buyer journey map from real sales call data, a content architecture across TOFU/MOFU/BOFU, channel selection based on ACV and sales cycle length, a budget allocation model with an explicit creation-versus-capture ratio, a pipeline-contribution measurement framework, and a sales alignment operating model with documented SLAs.

 How long does it take for a SaaS demand generation strategy to work?

-Most strategies take 3 to 6 months to show leading indicators and 9 to 18 months to show compounding pipeline impact.
-Paid demand capture channels show results faster (4 to 8 weeks) but do not compound the way organic and brand channels do.
+Most strategies take three to six months to show leading indicators (branded search growth, content engagement, share of voice) and nine to 18 months to show compounding pipeline impact.
+Paid demand capture channels show results faster (four to eight weeks) but do not compound the way organic and brand channels do.

 What is the right budget split between demand creation and demand capture?

-The evidence-based recommendation is 60% demand creation and 40% demand capture.
-Most SaaS companies run this in reverse, which creates rising CAC over time as they compete for the same in-market buyers.
+The evidence-based recommendation is roughly 60% demand creation and 40% demand capture.
+The exact split adjusts by stage: 70/30 at Seed, 65/35 at Series A, 60/40 at Series B, 55/45 at Series C+.
+Most SaaS companies run this in reverse, which produces rising CAC over time as they compete for the same in-market buyers.

 How is demand generation different from lead generation for SaaS?